isyuricunha/website/content/en/pages/hardware.md

 - **Nvidia GT 1050** for small workloads and video codecs
 - **AMD Radeon RX 7900 XTX** for AI workloads

-I will replace all nvidia and intel stuff for AMD in some moment
+> note: planning to replace all nvidia and intel hardware with amd components in the future

-Typical usage:
+**typical usage:**

 - PostgreSQL and other databases in real lab style setups
 - Docker/Containers stacks for self hosted services